-Want to learn how to write a headline that’ll score you a knockout every time?
+Want to learn how to write a headline that will score you a knockout every time?
 You know, the type of irresistible headline that grabs the attention of your readers with the equivalent of a literary one-two punch?

 If so, we have five great tips for you below on how you can start writing powerful headlines — plus a fun headline-analyzing tool you can use to gauge emotional impact.